J-1 Visa Performance Marketing Analyst Jobs

 Can the 2-year home residency requirement affect a Performance Marketing Analyst on J-1?

 Yes, in specific circumstances.
 If your position is funded by a government entity or an international organization, or if your home country appears on the State Department's Skills List for your field, the two-year home residency requirement may apply.
-This bar would prevent you from changing to H-1B or adjusting to a green card until fulfilled or waived.
+This bar would prevent you from changing to H-1B visa or adjusting to a green card until fulfilled or waived.
 Confirm your exposure with your designated sponsor before accepting any offer.